Canon G3 X vs Olympus E-420

 It is notable that the G3X offers wifi support, while the E-420 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the E-420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-420 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-420 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Olympus E-420 Manual.
+Further information on the features and operation of the G3X and E-420 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Olympus E-420 Manual.

 So how do things add up?
 Which of the two cameras – the Canon G3 X or the Olympus E-420 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.